 What type of sweetener to use in Kheer?

-You can use white sugar, but brown sugar is fine too, keep in mind that the color of the Kheer will be darker.
-If you want to use sweeteners with low calories, add it at the end of your cooking.
+Use white sugar, but brown sugar is fine too.
+Keep in mind that the color of the Kheer will be darker.
+If you want to use sweeteners with low calories, add them at the end of your cooking.

 How to serve Rice Kheer?